rubysg/singapore/README.md

 ### Chicken Rice

-This is a very famous Singaporean dish.
+This is a very famous Singaporean dish made of –you guessed it– chicken and rice.

-Tian Tian in the Maxwell Food Centre is very famous, although the queues can get long, so arrive early if you go there for lunch.
+- Tian Tian in the Maxwell Food Centre is good but the queues can get long.
+So arrive early if you go there for lunch.
+- Boon Tong Kee has multiple locations throughout the city.
+- Chin Chin at Purvis street is a good option as well.

 ### Ice Kacang